Family vacations are a vital part of our most nostalgic childhood memories for many of us.

 It is possible to save money on various aspects of travel with non-refundable deals.
 However, this is something that I do not advise.

-Go ahead and budget for the upfront cost of insurance and money-back guarantees for trips you are not able to take for some reason.
+Go ahead and budget for the upfront cost of insurance and money-back guarantees for trips you cannot take for some reason.

-Take a look at options for back-up accommodations just in case there is an issue with the place you originally chose.
+Take a look at options for backup accommodations if there is an issue with the place you initially chose.
+Look into car title loans if there is an unaffordable emergency during the trip.

 Also, plan for alternate transportation just in case something changes there.